Joride/Autotools-Xcode/Readme.md

 4. Create a project using Xcode
 Choose for the location that container dir

-The directory structure now should look like this (this will look bad in formatted markdown, which is how Github displays this).
+The directory structure now should look like this (this next section will look bad in formatted markdown, which is how Github displays this).
 Open this file in a plain text editor to see it in a more sensible way):

-- <container dir>
++ <container dir>
 | - (dir) applications
 |	| - <project-name>.xcodeproj
 |	| - (dir) <project-name>